Counseling Education

 Roswell features a Humid subtropical climate, which is characterized by abundant precipitation that is spread evenly throughout the year.

-As of the 2020 United States census, there were 92,833 people, 35,944 households, and 25,529 families residing in the city.
+According to the 2020 United States census, there were 92,833 people, 35,944 households, and 25,529 families residing in the city.

 According to a 2007 estimate, the median income for a household in the city was $73,469, and the median income for a family was $103,698.
 The average income for households was $106,219 and the average income for families was $123,481.
 Males had a median income of $72,754 versus $45,979 for females.
 The per capita income for the city was $40,106.
 About 3.2% of families and 5.0% of the population were below the poverty line, including 5.6% of those under age 18 and 0.7% of those age 65 or over.
+In a 2022 estimate, the median household income was $130,008 with a per capita income of $65,061.

 The Consulate-General of Honduras in Atlanta is located at Suite 3 in 600 Houze Way in Roswell.
-The city's largest employers are The Kimberly Clark Corporation, Wellstar North Fulton Hospital, Harry's Farmers Market, and The City Of Roswell.
+The city's largest employers are the Kimberly Clark Corporation, Wellstar North Fulton Hospital, Harry's Farmers Market, and the City Of Roswell.
 A section of Route 400 between Roswell and Atlanta is known as the high tech corridor, where many technology firms like Kimberly Clark have factories or offices.
 As of the 2006 census, one third of Roswell's 5.000 registered business were home based.
-The largest industries were retail, technology, food services, wholesale trade and health care.
+The largest industries were retail, technology, food services, wholesale trade, and health care.

 Many Roswell residents work in nearby Atlanta.